openstack/openstack-manuals/doc/arch-design/source/arch-requirements/arch-requirements-enterprise.rst

 architectures.
 However, overall operational costs might be lower by virtue of using a cloud brokerage tool to deploy the workloads to the most cost effective platform.

+..
+TODO Replace examples with the proposed example use cases in this guide.

 Consider the following costs categories when designing a cloud: